Edmonton's Best Photo Spots

 Looking to take a stellar #YEG photo for the 'gram?
 Edmonton has plenty of picture-perfect and Instagrammable locations that are just waiting to be captured.
 While I’ve barely scratched the surface on the best places to take photos in Edmonton, here are a few of my favourite spots.
 And don't worry, these aren't high-traffic touristy locations.
 Rather, they're the everyday gems that sometimes go unnoticed by the average Joe.
 Don't forget to tag #ExploreEdmonton in your social media posts!

 Forest Heights Park

-If you paid me a dollar for every time I’ve witnessed a couple canoodling on this bench, I’d have…well probably only $10.00 but that’s still pretty good.
-The Forest Heights Park lookout point is pretty romantic, I mean just look at that skyline and river valley view!
+If you paid me a dollar for every time I’ve witnessed a couple canoodling on this bench, I’d have…well, probably only $10.00.
+The Forest Heights Park lookout point is pretty romantic.
+I mean just look at that skyline and river valley view!
 Before leaving, take a stroll down the trail that runs alongside the park.
 Because of the high elevation, you’ll get great views of the river valley the entire time.

 Located on 10104 84 Street